railsuser2014/openobject-doc-book-en/8/8_20_Config/8_20_Config_menu.rst

 * you could create a new translation file which users can select in their :guilabel:`Preferences`.

-If you're not connected to the translated language, click :guilabel:`Preferences`, select the language in :guilabel:`Language` and finally click :guilabel:`OK` to load the new language with its new terminology.
+If you are not connected to the translated language, click :guilabel:`Edit Preferences`, select the language in :guilabel:`Language` from the :guilabel:`Preferences` tab and finally click :guilabel:`Save` to load the new language with its new terminology.

 .. tip:: Partial translations